|

 of section 464 (e)(2)).

-(C) Holdings attributable to active management
+(C) Holdings attributable to

-For purposes of subparagraph (B), an interest in an entity shall
+(B), an interest in an entity

-not be treated as held by a
+shall not be treated as held

-limited partner or a limited
+by a limited partner or a limited

 entrepreneur (within the meaning